 But in the case of VOHeroes, it’s more than just money.
 We want to work with people who share our vision of empowering actors to find success in voice over, one of the easiest ways to find opportunities to work in performance.

 Anyone who has an audience, followers, are influencers, teachers, enthusiasts…anyone.
 And we look for people in particular who want to be change agents in their audience members’ lives, helping them achieve success in voice over.

-And Affiliate Partners can pick and choose from hundreds of products and services that would be useful to that audience, that are of high quality, are useful to their audience and are complementary to what the Affiliate Partner has to offer themselves.
+And experienced Affiliate Partners aren’t limited to just working with VOHeroes.
+They can pick and choose from hundreds of other products and services that would be useful to their audience, that are of high quality and are complementary to what the Affiliate Partner offers as products and services themselves.

 As an example, one of our Affiliate Partners teaches voice talent how to take care of their voices, maximizing their vocal health with natural practices and products.
-As a complement to what she offers, she partners with us during our launches, informing her followers about VOHeroes to help them with the development of their VO career.
+As a complement to what she offers, she partners with us during our launches, informing her followers about VOHeroes to help them with the overall creation and development of their voice over career.

 Are there conflicts that might prevent me from being an Affiliate Partner?

 There are no legal conflicts, but if you feel you can’t message your audience about other offerings than your own, or if you just aren’t comfortable with (or don’t like) marketing, or you don’t like to be compensated for saying nice things about someone else’s offering, then being a partner might not be for you.

 Affiliate marketing has a negative reputation for some, because the Internet is filled with people who promise things that their product or service (or other’s products or services) simply can’t deliver.

 We’re definitely not that.
 For over a decade, we’ve been helping our clients find success.